 I love it when people keep in touch – I love knowing when people have found their dress etc!
-Some clients like following me on facebook – quite handy for seeing other weddings and stealing some ideas!
+Some clients like following me on facebook or instagram – quite handy for seeing other weddings and stealing some ideas!
 1-3 months before the big day I’ll touch base again and send you a link to a details form (along with a balance invoice – sorry!) to get more of the nitty gritty details (timings, locations, group shot list etc).
 We can talk it over by phone if you’d like, or you’re welcome to come over again and chat it through – whatever suits you best.

 Do we need to feed you on the wedding day?
 Do you have any dietary reqs?

 I won’t lie – I LOVE food, and when working (which is pretty tiring) I really love when I’m given a nice hot meal.
 I don’t need to be fed a three course wedding meal – although I won’t turn it down!
 Caterers often do a ‘crew meal’ of lasagne or something (yum) that they give the band, photographer etc and it is really appreciated if you can stretch to some kind of hot meal.
-Having said that, I know weddings are expensive and I can bring sandwiches if necessary.
 I have no specific dietary requirements – I’m not keen on fish but will wolf it down on a wedding day if that’s what’s on offer!

 Do you do engagement/pre-wedding shoots?

 Yes!
-You can have a look at one here.
+You can have a look at some here.
 I do them during the week (my weekends are rammed with weddings and looking after my little family!) – I particularly like doing evening shoots in the golden hour in June/July, when they can be fitted in after work.
 Let me know if you’re interested in one and I can give you a quote.

 Do you have insurance?
 And are you VAT registered?